-Can MBT Arjun be called ‘truly' Indigenous?
+Can MBT Arjun be called ‘truly' indigenous?

 Arjun requires a crew of four to operate - commander, gunner, loader and driver.
 T-90 needs a crew of three to operate.
 It was also reported that T-90s have had performance issues in extremely hot weather.
 Recent comments from Army sources indicate that the Russian T-90S will form the mainstay of its future force, despite that tank's performance issues in hot weather.

+[MBT Arjun is a formidable tank, but can it replace Russian made T-90?]

 Although a formidable tank, Arjun (the original version) has had issues.
-The Arjun faced persistent problems of overheating and that "tank's main subsystems, the fire control system (FCS), the suspension system, integrated gunner's main sight, which includes a thermal imager and laser range-finder, which were rendered erratic and useless by the abnormally high peak internal temperature of beyond 55 °C in India.
+The Arjun faced persistent problems of overheating and that tank's main subsystems, the fire control system (FCS), the suspension system, integrated gunner's main sight, which includes a thermal imager and laser range-finder, which were rendered erratic and useless by the abnormally high peak internal temperature of beyond 55 °C in Indian deserts.

 OneIndia News